thomjur/home_page/cv.md

 ## Stay Abroad, Conferences, and Other Academic Activities
 ***
 &nbsp;
+**PhiMiSci Publishing-Workflow (Magic Manuscript Maker)**
+A Docker-based server solution for the Typesetting Workflow of the  PhiMiSci Journal (One-Source Publishing via Pandoc).
+The workflow (currently in development) can be accessed at [mmm.phimisci.org](https://mmm.phimisci.org/) (password may be required).
+All repositories are located in the RUB internal Gitlab instance.

+**Entangled Religions Typesetting-Workflow**
+Participation in the automated publishing workflows of the Entangled Religions Journal.
+The workflow was primarily developed by Frederik Elwert.

+**Religion Classification Web interface/API** ([Link](https://tjurczyk.de/religionclassification))
+Prototype of a web application (Flask/Python) consisting of a web interface and a separately controllable API.
+This allows classifying short texts as “religious,” “non-religious,” or “religion-related.”
+Initially, custom-trained models were used, but now GPT-3.5-Turbo is accessed via the OpenAI API.
+The repositories are also located in the RUB internal Gitlab instance.

+**Pandoc Filter (Lua/Python)**
+[Example](https://github.com/thomjur/pandoc-figref) of a Pandoc filter for in-text referencing of images.

+**Personal Website Jekyll/GitHub-Pages** ([Link](https://website.tjurczyk.de))

+**Website “Klaus und Renate Heinrich Stiftung”** ([Link](https://klausundrenateheinrich-stiftung.de/))

+## Stay Abroad, Conferences, and Other Academic Activities
+***
+&nbsp;
+**Board Member “Netzwerk Digital Humanities” (Ruhr-Universität Bochum)**
+Since 2022

+**Member DHd AG “Digitales Publizieren”**
+Since 2023

+**DHd2024 Passau “#Quo Vadis DH?”**
+Universität Passau, 26.02.–01.03.2024
+- Poster: „Roads?
+Where we’re going, we don't need roads.“ Die Zukunft des Publizierens

+**OJS-Netzwerktreffen 2024, Münster**
+Universität Münster, 23.–24.02.2024
+- Presentation/Workshop: Automatization of the PhiMiSci-Workflow

 **Workshop "Softwaregestützte Kategorienentwicklung in Praxis und Forschung"**
 TU Darmstadt (online), February 2022 ([LINK](https://fortext.github.io/katkit/events/ws1/ws1/){:target="_blank"})